aetuk/asyncjstableapi/README.md

 # asyncjstableapi
 This section describes how to use asynchronous table web library API and functionality.

-XML source root
+## XML source root
-In order to read in the xml data into the API  the data needs to have 4 levels.
+In order to read xml data is should have 4 levels.

 1. Root
 2. Table